wxsd-sales/emergency-dial-macro/README.md

 2. Visit the org's [Control Hub device page](https://admin.webex.com/devices), choose the device placing the emergency dial and make the following changes using the "All configuration" link:
    - Set the value for `NetworkServices > HTTP > Mode` to `HTTP+HTTPS`

 3. Apply the emergency-dial macro to the device that will be making the emergency meeting.
-Edit the bot token field in the config of the macro with the bot token value you saved from step 1.
+Edit the bot token field in the config of the emergency-dial.js macro file with the bot token value you saved from step 1.
 4. Apply the auto-answer macro to the answering devices.
-Edit the AUTOANSWER_NUMBERS array to include the string value of the Spark.id of the device that will be creating the emergency meetings (found in the device's setting using the device's web UI.
+Edit the AUTOANSWER_NUMBERS array in the auto-answer.js macro file to include the string value of the Spark.id of the device that will be creating the emergency meetings (found in the device's setting using the device's web UI.

 ## Demo